databyss-org/databyss/CONTRIBUTING.md

 To define permanent environment variables, edit the `.env.development` in the root of your project.
 If the value is sensitive and shouldn't be in source control, leave it blank as a template, add the sensitive key and value to `.env.development.local`, and make a note of it below in [Local-only Environment Variables](#local-only-environment-variables).

+`.env` files **should be** checked into source control (with the exclusion of `.env*.local`).

+### Environment Variables in Client Apps

-> Note: For variables intended to be read in a client app (e.g. not run by node on the server), uou must create custom environment variables beginning with `REACT_APP_`.
+For variables intended to be read in a client app (e.g. not run by node on the server), you must create custom environment variables beginning with `REACT_APP_`.
 Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
 Changing any environment variables will require you to restart the development server if it is running.

-`.env` files **should be** checked into source control (with the exclusion of `.env*.local`).
+These environment variables will be defined for you on `process.env`.
+For example, having an environment variable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`.

 ### Expanding Environment Variables In `.env`